boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 (e.g., vendor or ISP) to sign a 7-day validity for the CPE's public key.
-The frequency of CA interactions remains the same as with normal certificates ({{normal-certificates}}), but the interactions are with the vendor's CA rather than the public CA.
+The frequency of CA interactions remains the same as with normal certificates ({{normal-certificates}}), but the interactions are with the vendor's service rather than the public CA.

-R-REDUCE-CA: yes, somewhat by moving CA signing from public CA to a vendor- or ISP-operated CA.
+R-REDUCE-CA: yes, somewhat by moving CA signing from public CA to a vendor- or ISP-operated service.

 R-ELIMINATE-CA: no